 NYU does not accept wire transfers.

 All major credit cards are accepted.
-Credit card payments may be made through the online Symplicity system.
+Credit card payments may be made through ISIP Symplicity.

-We can also accept payment by check or Money Order (including International Money Order).
-Checks must be drawn from U.S. banks or foreign banks with a New York office.
-Some banks may have a processing fee, which may affect your payment amount; please check your bank fees before submitting the full payment.
+We can also accept payment by check.
+Checks must be drawn from US banks.
+A correspondent law firm with a New York office may issue the check.
+We will not accept checks that do not have a US routing number at the bottom of the check.
+Some banks may have a processing fee which may affect your payment amount; please check your bank fees before submitting the full payment.
 Please make checks payable to New York University School of Law.
-A correspondent law firm with a New York office may issue the check.
-Foreign banks must send their checks from a U.S. branch in order to be accepted.
-We will not accept checks that do not have a U.S. routing number at the bottom of the check.
 Cash payments can only be accepted on the day of the event.

-Invoices will be forwarded by email as a PDF attachment starting September 1st by the program coordinator.
-Invoices will be automatically forwarded to the primary contact registered in the ISIP Symplicity system.
+Invoices will be forwarded by email as a PDF attachment within two weeks of your schedule/resume collection confirmation.
+Additional interviewer fees will be invoiced after the program.
+Invoices will be automatically forwarded to the contact associated with your interview schedule or resume collection in ISIP Symplicity.